 For those that love to walk or hike

-You can enjoy our network of footpaths from our farmhouse and spend all day out walking the beautiful Alkham Valley.
-We can lend you maps and send you off with one of our lovely locally sourced picnics.
+There is a network of footpaths from our farmhouse and spend all day out walking the beautiful Alkham Valley.
+We can lend you maps and send you off with one of our lovely locally sourced-picnics.

-If you would like to go further, the famous White Cliffs of Dover is just a 10-minute drive to reach the National Trust car park with a great visitor centre where you can enjoy tasty soup or a great cup of coffee.
+If you would like to go further, the famous White Cliffs of Dover is just a 10-minute drive to reach the National Trust car park.
+It has a great visitor centre where you can enjoy tasty soup or a great cup of coffee.

 For those that love History